Ginger beer

-Traditional ginger beer is a sweetened and carbonated, usually non-alcoholic beverage.
-Historically it was produced by the natural fermentation of prepared ginger spice, yeast and sugar.

-Current ginger beers are often manufactured rather than brewed, frequently with flavour and colour additives, with artificial carbonation.
-Ginger ales are not brewed.
+Modern ginger beer is a sweetened and carbonated, usually non-alcoholic beverage, a type of soft drink.
+Historically it was a type of beer brewed by the natural fermentation of prepared ginger spice, yeast and sugar.
+Modern ginger beers are often manufactured rather than brewed, frequently with flavour and colour additives, with artificial carbonation.
+The related ginger ales also are not brewed.

-Ginger beer's origins date from the colonial spice trade with the Orient and the sugar-producing islands of the Caribbean.
-It was popular in Britain and its colonies from the 18th century.
-Other spices were variously added and any alcohol content was limited to 2% by excise tax laws in 1855.
-Few brewers have maintained an alcoholic product.

-Ginger beer is still produced at home using a symbiotic colony of yeast and a Lactobacillus (bacteria) known as a "ginger beer plant" or from a "ginger bug" starter created from fermenting ginger, sugar, and water.
+Ginger beer is still produced at home using a type of symbiotic colony of yeast and Lactobacillus bacteria (SCOBY) known as a "ginger beer plant", or from a "ginger bug" starter created from fermenting ginger, sugar, and water.

 History

-Brewed ginger beer originated in Yorkshire in England in the mid-18th century and became popular throughout Britain, the United States, Ireland, South Africa and Canada, reaching a peak of popularity in the early 20th century.
+Brewed ginger beer originated in Yorkshire in England in the mid-18th century and became popular throughout Britain, the United States, Ireland, South Africa, the Caribbean and Canada, reaching a peak of popularity in the early 20th century.